 - For each activity identified, determine the total staff time and/or other resources required (e.g. software, hardware, equipment, training) and cost this.

 - Consider whether the scale and complexity of research activities justify employing a dedicated data manager (who could be funded from a number of different projects).
 For smaller scale research projects, data management duties can be assigned to members of the research team or handled by the Principal Investigator.

 The UK Data Service costing tool helps formulate RDM costs and includes more detailed descriptions of RDM activities.

 The Research Data Management Service can review your data management plan (DMP) prior to submission with grant applications and provide feedback.
 Please allow five working days for our review.

-Before sending your DMP for review please read your funder's policies on research data management and prepare your plan in accordance with these.
+Please make sure that you have read your funder's policies on research data management and prepared your plan in accordance with these.

 Example data management plans

 To get a feel for what to write in a DMP, see the Digital Curation Centre’s Example DMPs and guidance.

 - How to Develop a Data Management and Sharing Plan (Digital Curation Centre) outlines background concepts and practical steps

 - Checklist for a Data Management Plan (Digital Curation Centre) is a more comprehensive guide to DMPs